 Stream Streams are sub-divisions under a programme that designate the specialties of the subject discipline.
 Substitute Course Under exceptional circumstances where the normal course requirements of a programme cannot be completed, a "substitute" course may be approved by the home academic unit for a student, replacing the required course.

-Taught A student enrolled for a Postgraduate Certificate, Postgraduate Diploma, specified programme requirements.

-Postgraduate or Master's Degree.

-University Award An award of the University approved by Senate on completion of

-University Requirement

-A requirement set by Senate, irrespective of programme.

-Working Days Mondays to Fridays, excluding Saturdays, Sundays and public holidays and excluding a day throughout or for part of which a black rainstorm warning or Typhoon Signal Number 8 or above is issued by the Hong
+Taught Postgraduate A student enrolled for a Postgraduate Certificate, Postgraduate Diploma, or Master's Degree.
+University City University of Hong Kong University Award An award of the University approved by Senate on completion of specified programme requirements.
+University Requirement A requirement set by Senate, irrespective of programme.
+Working Days Mondays to Fridays, excluding Saturdays, Sundays and public holidays and excluding a day throughout or for part of which a black rainstorm warning or Typhoon Signal Number 8 or above is issued by the Hong Kong Observatory.

-Kong Observatory.